astutus/olimp.run/src/content/post/Catholicism.md

 Yes and no.

-There were – and still are – grievous abuses.
-Corruption, greed, manipulation, arrogance.
+There were — and still are — grievous abuses.
+Corruption.
+Greed.
+Manipulation.
+Arrogance.
 The Church is not immune to sin; in fact, it often amplifies it through power.

-But there’s a deeper lens:

-> "The Church is not a museum for saints, but a hospital for sinners."

-Or better yet:

-> "The Church is a paradox — the divine Gospel flowing through human plumbing.
-Some of the pipes are rusted, some burst, but the water is still living."

-And Jesus himself warned us:

-> *"Let both grow together until the harvest.
-At that time I will tell the harvesters: First collect the weeds and tie them in bundles to be burned; then gather the wheat and bring it into my barn."* (Matthew 13:30)
+But even after everything — the **teachings of Jesus** are still proclaimed.
+They haven’t been silenced.
+They haven’t been destroyed.
+They still reach hearts —
+even if sometimes the Church twists or waters them down to serve its own interests.
+(Think of Jesus driving out the moneychangers — and then remember the long history of simony.)

+Maybe the point isn’t to expect perfection —
+but to understand that **healing** is part of the Church’s nature.
+Like a hospital full of patients…

+Some come to be healed.
+Some are infected.
+And yes — even some of the doctors are corrupt.

+But when a hospital faces corruption — you don’t abandon healing.
+You **root it out**.
+You protect the mission.
+You thank the whistleblowers.
+You clean house — and keep caring for the sick.

+Maybe the Church should do the same.
+With humility.
+With repentance.
+With truth — not PR.

+The Church shouldn’t silence those who expose its failures.
+It should thank them.
+Because **light heals**.
+And the Church exists to bring light.

+> *“Let both grow together until the harvest.”*
+> *(Matthew 13:30)*

-The weeds grow with the wheat.
-And sometimes, it’s only at the very end that the difference becomes clear.
+Even Jesus warned: the weeds grow alongside the wheat.
+And sometimes only the final harvest shows which is which.

 ---

 ## What is the most faithful path to Jesus?

 It’s not a denomination.
 It’s a way of being.
 It’s becoming a **light**.

 > *"You are the light of the world.
 A city on a hill cannot be hidden."* (Matthew 5:14)